The Complete QuickBooks Versions Comparison Guide

 The type of business you run has a huge influence on which QuickBooks product is right for you.
 If you’re a freelancer, QuickBooks Self-Employed is the obvious choice.
 If you’re running a small business, you’ll be comparing QuickBooks Online or QuickBooks Pro.

-Larger businesses will be looking at QuickBooks Premier or QuickBooks Enterprise, depending on the number of users they need.
+Larger businesses will be looking at QuickBooks Premier or QuickBooks Enterprise or the new QuickBooks Online Advanced plan, depending on the number of users they need.

 How Many Users Do You Need?